Aiden01/Arlia/README.md

  - Readable and pretty syntax ;
  - Better template management ;
  - Simple object / type creation ;
+ - Customizable language (properties can be modified: see examples "NumberProc.arl") ;
  - (Personalized exception system).

 Any developer wanting a little rest, but without losing a drop of efficiency is made for the Arlia programming language.